Deepikadubey0104/Twitter_sentimental_analysis/README.md

 Performing sentiment analysis on Twitter data involves five steps:

-Gather relevant Twitter data
+A) Gather relevant Twitter data.
-Clean your data using pre-processing techniques
+B) Clean your data using pre-processing techniques
-Create a sentiment analysis machine learning model Analyze your Twitter data using your sentiment analysis model Visualize the results of your Twitter sentiment analysis
+C) Create a sentiment analysis machine learning model
+D) Analyze your Twitter data using your sentiment analysis model
+E) Visualize the results of your Twitter sentiment analysis